How do I report a repair?

 Timescale: 10 working days.

-Examples are: blocked toilet where there is another toilet in the house, broken doorbell, cupboard door, appliance repair, rotary dryer.
+Examples are: blocked toilet (where there is another toilet in the house), broken doorbell, broken cupboard door, appliance repair, damaged rotary dryer.

 What Happens when I report a repair?